gdsge/gdsge.github.io/_sources/usage/functions.rst.txt

     Takes value of 2 (default) or 4.
     Only effective if USE_SPLINE=1.
-INTERP_ORDER=2 corresponds to linear interpolation and INTERP_ORDER=4 corresponds to cubic splines interpolation with natural end conditions.
+INTERP_ORDER=2 corresponds to linear interpolation and INTERP_ORDER=4 corresponds to cubic splines with natural end conditions.

 .. option:: ExtrapOrder